-Lead / Partners: NCORR, Councils of Government, NC Rural Center, local governments, communities, APNEP, universities Outputs/Deliverables: Tools and resources for local governments Outcomes: Increase in the number of communities in the APNEP region that incorporate resilience into local planning processes.
+Year(s)/Project Status: Ongoing Lead / Partners: NCORR, Councils of Government, NC Rural Center, local governments, communities, APNEP, universities Outputs/Deliverables: Tools and resources for local governments Outcomes: Increase in the number of communities in the APNEP region that incorporate resilience into local planning processes.
 Raise awareness of the economic benefits of protecting natural systems.
-Promote the linkages between ecosystem and community resilience and use of nature-based solutions and natural infrastructure to help communities build resilience.
-Estimated Cost: \$105,000, Staff time: (committee participation, project management, contract oversight, reporting) IIJA Focus Ares: Water Quality, SAV, Community Resilience 2025 CCMP Categories: Understand, Protect & Restore, Engage, Monitor
+Promote the linkages between ecosystem and community resilience and use of nature-based solutions and natural infrastructure to help communities build resilience to climate impacts.
+Estimated Cost: \$105,000, staff time BIL Focus Ares: Water Quality, SAV, Community Resilience 2024 CCMP Categories: Understand, Protect & Restore, Engage, Monitor Equity Strategy: This initiative will be one of APNEP's initial uses of the Spatial Equity Database and Mapper to quantify the spatial extent of the most vulnerable, disadvantaged communities to guide project prioritization and planning and document the approach for Equity Strategy Implementation.